Should The Driveway Be Higher Than The Lawn? [And What Type Of Border To Use!]

 • Plastic or rubber edging

-Each of these border materials has advantages and disadvantages, and each works best with certain types of driveways.
-In the remainder of this article, we'll discuss each type of edging/border material in detail.
-We will also examine the best ways to protect gravel and asphalt driveways.
-And we'll describe the function of a driveway apron.
+Each border material has its pros and cons and works best with certain driveways.
+In this article, we’ll detail each type of edging material, the best ways to protect gravel and asphalt driveways, and the function of a driveway apron.
 Keep reading to learn more!

 Best Borders For Driveways